What is Heteroskedasticity?

 When observing a plot of the residuals, a fan or cone shape indicates the presence of heteroskedasticity.
 In statistics, heteroskedasticity is seen as a problem because regressions involving ordinary least squares (OLS) assume that the residuals are drawn from a population with constant variance.

-If there is an unequal scatter of residuals, the population used in the regression contains unequal variance, and therefore the results are inaccurate.
+If there is an unequal scatter of residuals, the population used in the regression contains unequal variance, and therefore the analysis results may be invalid.

 - Heteroskedasticity refers to a situation where the variance of the residuals is unequal over a range of measured values.

-- If heteroskedasticity exists, the population used in the regression contains unequal variance, and the results are inaccurate.
+- If heteroskedasticity exists, the population used in the regression contains unequal variance, the analysis results may be invalid.

 - Models involving a wide range of values are supposedly more prone to heteroskedasticity.